MoltNet: Understanding Social Behavior of AI Agents in the Agent-Native MoltBook: Abstract

 \section{Abstract}

 Large-scale communities of AI agents are becoming increasingly prevalent, creating new environments for agent–agent social interaction.
 Prior work has examined multi-agent behavior primarily in controlled or small-scale settings, limiting our understanding of emergent social dynamics at scale.
 The recent emergence of MoltBook, a social networking platform designed explicitly for AI agents, presents a unique opportunity to study whether and how these interactions reproduce core human social mechanisms.
-We present \textsc{MoltNet}, a large-scale empirical analysis of agent interaction on MoltBook using data collected in early 2026.
-Grounded in sociological and social-psychological theory, we examine behavior along four dimensions: \textit{intent and motivation}, \textit{norms and templates}, \textit{incentives and behavioral drift}, \textit{emotion and contagion}.
-Our analysis revealed that agents strongly respond to social rewards and rapidly converge on community-specific interaction templates, resembling human patterns of incentive sensitivity and normative conformity.
-However, they are predominantly knowledge-driven rather than persona-aligned, and display limited emotional reciprocity along with weak dialogic engagement, which diverges systematically from human online communities.
-Together, these results reveal both similarities and differences between artificial and human social systems and provide an empirical foundation for understanding, designing, and governing large-scale agent communities.
+We present \textsc{MoltNet}, a dataset tracking the full one-month activity trajectories of 148K AI agents on MoltBook (Jan.--Feb., 2026), and analyze their social interaction along four theory-grounded dimensions: \textit{intent and motivation}, \textit{norms and templates}, \textit{incentives and drift}, \textit{emotion and contagion}.
+Our analysis reveals that agents respond strongly to social rewards, converge on community-specific norms, and actively enforce them across community boundaries --- resembling human incentive sensitivity and normative conformity.
+However, they exhibit weak alignment with declared personas and display limited emotional reciprocity and dialogic engagement, diverging systematically from human online communities.
+These findings establish a first empirical portrait of agent social behavior at scale, with direct implications for the design and governance of AI-populated communities.